 Buy, Rent, Clean and Test Your Bunker Gear With BGS

 Bunker gear maintenance and repair is strictly regulated by the National Fire Protection Association, which mandates a formal inspection be conducted at least every 12 months.
-But seasoned firefighters and fire chiefs know that when lives depend on gear that doesn't fail, it's best to perform regular inspections for any indication that bunker gear might not be up to standard.
+However, seasoned firefighters and fire chiefs know that when lives depend on gear that doesn't fail, it's best to perform regular inspections for any indication that bunker gear might not be up to standard.

 At Bunker Gear Specialists, we are honored to provide our gear and experience to the brave firefighters who face danger to save others every day.
-Learn more about our bunker gear cleaning and testing services, rent bunker equipment from us or contact us with any questions.
+Learn more about our bunker gear cleaning and testing services, rent bunker equipment from us, or contact us with any questions.